-When a health care provider, medical practitioner, or healthcare facility acts in a way that causes you to suffer an injury or makes an existing condition worse than it was, you are entitled to take legal action against this party.
+When a health care provider, medical practitioner, or healthcare facility acts in a way that causes you to suffer an injury or makes an existing condition worse than it was, there may be a basis for you to take legal action against this party.

-A well-prepared and documented claim aims to result in the recovery of all your medical expenses, lost income, and other economic damages, as well as less quantifiable losses, like pain and suffering.
+A well-prepared and documented claim aims to recover all your medical expenses, lost income, and other economic damages, as well as non-quantifiable losses, like pain and suffering.

-If the actions of a medical practitioner or facility caused you to suffer an injury or worsened an existing condition, an Oceanside medical malpractice lawyer at Friedman & Simon, L.L.P. can fight for your right to recover damages under NY § 1411.
-Call us today for a free consultation: (516) 932-0400.
+If the actions of a medical practitioner or facility caused you to suffer an injury or worsened an existing condition, an Oceanside medical malpractice lawyer could help.
+At Friedman & Simon, L.L.P., we will fight for your right to recover every dollar of damages that you are entitled to and deserve.